-2018-2019 Standard Diploma Graduation Requirements

-English 4 Credits English Language Arts (ELA)

-ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.

-Mathematics 4 Credits in Mathematics

-1 Credit in Algebra I

-1 Credit in Geometry

-Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra I and Geometry)

-Science 3 Credits in Science

-(1 Credit in Biology, two of which must have a laboratory component)

-Social Studies 3 Credits in Social Studies

-1 Credit in World History

-1 Credit in U.S. History

-.5 Credit in U.S. Government

-.5 Credit in Economics with Financial Literacy

-Foreign Languages Not required for graduation.
+2020-2021 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2017-2018 School Year English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.
+Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 Credit in Biology, 2 of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.

-Fine & Performing Arts,

-Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts

-Physical Education 1 Credit in Physical Education to include integration of Health

-Electives 8 Credits

-TOTAL 24 Credits
+Fine & Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score) Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
+On-Line Course Requires a full course to be completed